bhklens/blog/_posts/2025-04-08-life-cycle-of-real-estate-project.md

 #### Commencement Certificate (CC)
 Once all approvals are in place, the authority issues a Commencement Certificate.
 This document states that construction can begin under specified terms.

-### Launch & Sales

 #### MahaRERA Registration
 Before advertising or taking any bookings, builders must register the project on MahaRERA.
 This step is mandatory under RERA guidelines.

 #### Marketing & Booking
 After registration, builders can start marketing.
 If you like a project, you can pay a booking amount and receive an Allotment Letter.
 This should mention:
-    - Project specifications
+    * Project specifications
-    - Total cost
+    * Total cost
-    - Expected completion date
+    * Expected completion date

 #### Limit on Advance Payment
 Under RERA, builders cannot collect more than 10% of the total cost without executing a sale agreement (registration).

-### Registration & Payments

 #### Agreement to Sale
 Once you're sure about the purchase, the next step is registering the property.